zannloo/tp/docs/UserGuide.md

 3. **Invalid option.**
    - **Solution:**
      - Pay close attention to the **invalid option (also known as flags)** indicated in the return message.
-     - First, ensure that the **command format specifies for this type of option**.
+     - First, ensure that the **option is applicable** for the command you are utilising.
      - Second, confirm that there are **no misspellings** especially when it comes to options in their long forms.
        By adhering to these steps, you could efficiently correct invalid options in your commands.